 Jianle Sun

 My name’s Jianle Sun (孙健乐).
-I am currently a second-year PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
-Before this, I obtained my M.S. (research-based) and B.S. degree from the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
+I am a PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
+Before this, I obtained my M.S. and B.S. degree from the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
 I am working on the intersection of statistics, machine learning, and computational biology (like genetics, genomics, and epidemiology).

 Reseach interests